alinacharon/alinacharon/README.md

 # Hi there! 👋

 Welcome to my GitHub portfolio!
-I'm Alina, a Python developer 🐍 and aspiring machine learning engineer 🤖
 Here, you'll find my projects in machine learning, data analysis, python development and more ⭐️

 ## Featured Projects 📈